Honors Music Program

 Craig Levesque, Academic Coordinator

-John Paul Velez, Jazz Coordinator
+John Paul Velez, Dalcroze and Jazz Coordinator

 Founded in 1985, The Honors Music Program (HMP) of Westminster Conservatory is central New Jersey’s leading pre-college program for talented classical young musicians.
 HMP develops musical artistry and scholarship through its comprehensive curriculum and its vibrant, supportive community.
 Students, age 8 to 18, major in Instrumental or Vocal Performance, Composition, Music Theory, or Musicianship Studies.
 Students enroll in one of three divisions of study and attend their classes on Saturdays at the Conservatory’s Princeton campus.
 An exceptional faculty of performers, composers, and scholars inspire students and offer unmatched personal attention.
 By graduation students are prepared to pursue advanced study or careers in music.